I would like to

-Below you can see images of Maxillary Sinus Lift Surgery carried out at our practice.
-Sinus Lift surgery becomes necessary when insufficient bone is available in the upper jaw back region for Implant placement.
+Below you can see images of Maxillary Sinus Lift Surgery carried out at Pearl dental clinic.
+Sinus Lift surgery becomes necessary when insufficient bone is available in the upper jaw back region for dental implant placement.
 The Sinus lift surgery allows new bone formation in the sinus floor without damaging the sinus lining.
 The new bone formed can then support dental implant placement.

 Please note the photos below contain images of blood and surgery, so please change the page if you dont wish to see such images.